 In 1997, the Cougars were state finalists, posting a school record 33 wins (33-5) and setting the all-time California Community College single-season scoring record when the team averaged 95.7 points per game.

-Herrick has been named conference or league Coach of the Year 15 times and has led his teams to playoff appearances in 32 of 35 seasons.
-The Cougars are an outstanding 259-53 (.830) in conference play over the past 25 seasons and have won 15 conference titles.
+Herrick has been named conference or league Coach of the Year 15 times and has led his teams to playoff appearances in 34 of 38 seasons.
+The Cougars have also won 16 conference titles along the way.

 Herrick has been named Western State Conference Coach of the Year nine times and was honored by the Women's Basketball Coaches Association as a finalist for its CONVERSE National Junior College Coach of the Year in both 1995 and 1997.